January 12, 2023

 Besides, a brain tumor can also result in intracranial inflammation which can play a key role in sleep disturbances.
 Patients with sleep-wake disturbances usually complain about difficulty initiating or maintaining sleep, waking too early, waking up feeling unrefreshed, taking excessive daytime naps, etc.

 Fatigue is a common sign of several health issues other than brain tumors.
-But in the case of brain tumors, the severity of fatigue is much higher, and it can show the following symptoms:
+But in this case, the severity of fatigue is much higher, and it can show the following symptoms:

 Fatigue can indicate the presence of a cancerous brain tumor, but it is less likely to be the first sign.

-In addition to the commonly mentioned symptoms, people with brain tumors may experience fewer common symptoms depending on the location of the tumor.
+In addition to the commonly mentioned symptoms, individuals may experience fewer common symptoms depending on the location of the tumor.

 Brain tumors can be cancerous (malignant) or non-cancerous (benign), so early detection is key to recovery.
 Knowing the symptoms will help people recognize the signs, monitor them, and seek medical attention at the earliest.
 It is crucial to consult a doctor if the symptoms persist or worsen.
 Schedule an appointment at Advanced Cancer Treatment Centers to consult the best oncologists in Brooksville, Florida.